Services and Activities Fees Committee

 D. When making allocations, the Committee may place stipulations on the use of funds or recommend guidelines in the operations of a program, or both.
 The approved budget and stipulations, not the original request, shall be binding on the program.

-E. Any program may move up to 5% of their annual or contingency budget between line items at the discretion of the Office of Student Life.
+E. Any program may move up to 5% of their annual or contingency budget between line items at the discretion of the Division of Student Affairs.
 Other changes to the approved budget and amounts above 5% require the approval of the Committee.

 Section 6.
 General Criteria for Evaluating Funding Requests